ToposInstitute/RelationalThinking-Book/chp7-dpo.md

 :align: center
 ```

 (Naively) Being healthy and eating sugar makes a person happy in a different ways.
 Hence, removing sugar results in a broken connection and an unstable structure!
 The result is usually to restore stability by brining (more) sugar back!
-Even though this example is oversimplistic, it drives home the message connections playing an important role in driving our lives and why careful considerations of connections is necessary to make a positive change.
+Even though this example is over-simplistic, it drives home the message connections playing an important role in driving our lives and why careful considerations of connections is necessary to make a positive change.

 If we want to make a change, it is recommended to start with something simple.
 The simple thing we shall do in this chapter is to build a way to make changes to an existing graph in a "good" way.
 By good, we mean that we do not end up with broken connections (dangling edges), and make precisely the changes that are intended.